Miloš Zeman: Criticism and controversies

 On 26 May 2014, during festivities celebrating the independence of Israel, Zeman said "So let me quote one of their [Islamic] sacred texts to support this statement: "A tree says, there is a Jew behind me, come and kill him.
 A stone says, there is a Jew behind me, come and kill him."
 I would criticize those calling for the killing of Arabs, but I do not know of any movement calling for mass murdering of Arabs.
-However, I know of one anti-civilisation movement calling for the mass murder of Jews."
+However, I know of one anti-civilization movement calling for the mass murder of Jews."
 When criticized and urged to apologise by the Organisation of Islamic Cooperation, his office replied "President Zeman definitely does not intend to apologise.
 For the president would consider it blasphemy to apologise for the quotation of a sacred Islamic text."

 Zeman's comments on the Jewish Museum of Belgium shooting and "Islamic ideology" in June 2014 caused a diplomatic dispute with Saudi Arabia.
 The diplomatic source said: "The Saudis had an exact list of what Zeman said on the issue in the past.
 The list had several pages.
 The [Czech] ambassador was in a very unpleasant situation as the protest had never gone so far before."

 On 17 November 2014, the 25th anniversary of the Velvet Revolution, thousands of Czechs took part in a demonstration against Zeman, protesting his pro-Russian stance and vulgar language.
 Eggs were also thrown, with one accidentally hitting the German president, Joachim Gauck; German officials said it was just a piece of eggshell.
 On the same day, a group of about 60 people held a counter-demonstration in support of president Zeman.

 In September 2017 Zeman suggested that Bosnia and Herzegovina could become a base for Islamic State, causing a diplomatic row and provoking criticism from President Bakir Izetbegović and the Bosniak public.